 Commitment to Patient Care – As an Independent Medical Advisor to the College of Physicians and Surgeons of Ontario he is committed to ensuring patient safety is the top priority at private surgical facilities.

 Dr. Goldberg believes the nose, as the central feature of the face, plays a unique role in overall facial aesthetics.
 Subtle alteration to one’s nose can often have a dramatic impact.

 Rhinoplasty (nose job) is the surgical procedure to reshape the nose.
 It can produce changes to the appearance and the balance of the face and can also improve breathing to allow for better sleep and even athletic performance.
-Dr. Cory Goldberg is a plastic surgeon operating out of Toronto clinics with a vast amount of expertise and experience in the different types of Rhinoplasty—open, closed, revision, Rhinophyma, and ethnic Rhinoplasty.
+Dr. Cory Goldberg has a vast amount of expertise and experience in the different types of Rhinoplasty—open, closed, revision, Rhinophyma, and ethnic Rhinoplasty.

 During consultations, Dr. Goldberg will discuss the options most suited to a patient’s specific needs and explain the process in detail so the patient is fully aware of what is involved and what the expected results will be.
 He will also explain the risks associated with the procedure and the nose job recovery process including dealing with post-operative pain and swelling as well as the actions patients can do to accelerate the healing process.

 As a Plastic and Craniofacial surgeon, Dr. Goldberg is trained to create proportion and symmetry through careful judgment and surgical planning, including 3D Vectra imaging, providing you with photo simulations of your anticipated results.